AsiGamer29/WizardEngine/README.md

 You can also orbit around the mouse pressing the alt key and clicking your left mouse key and dragging your mouse around.

-We implemented that after pressing the F key you can now center the camera on the selected gameObject.
+We implemented that after pressing the F key you can now center the camera on the selected GameObject.

-We implemented that you can create a camera as a gameObject too, so you are not rooted to use de default one, you can move it as freely as you want, and when you press play the camera you've created becomes your POV.
+We implemented that you can create a camera as a GameObject too, so you are not rooted to use de default one, you can move it as freely as you want, and when you press play the camera you've created becomes your POV.

 We now also have frustrum culling and octree implemented in to our camera.